-The WTTW CAB shall strive to represent the diversity of the community that WTTW serves, including with regard to diversity of demography, geography, educational and cultural needs and interests, and points of view.
+The WTTW CAB shall strive to represent the diversity of the community that WTTW serves, including diversities of demography, geography, educational and cultural needs and interests, and points of view.

 Maximum Membership.
 The WTTW CAB membership shall be limited to consist of 27 members.